-- The valve is clean. - The valve and all valve accessories (including piping) are not damaged. - The valve data on the nameplate (type designation, valve size, material, pressure rating and temperature range) match the plant conditions (size and pressure rating of the pipeline, medium temperature etc.).
-See the 'Markings on the device' section for nameplate details. - The requested or required additional pipe fittings (see the 'Additional fittings' section) have been installed or prepared as necessary before installing the valve.
+- The valve is clean. - The valve and all valve accessories (including piping) are not damaged. - The valve data on the nameplate (type designation, valve size, material, pressure rating and temperature range) match the plant conditions (size and

+- pressure rating of the pipeline, medium temperature etc.).
+See the 'Markings on the device' section for nameplate details. - The requested or required additional pipe fittings (see 'Additional fittings' in the 'Design and principle of operation' section) have been installed or prepared as necessary before installing the valve.